 A holistic concept at its core, sustainable travel cannot be achieved through a piecemeal approach, focusing on just one aspect or one component of the travel experience.
 Instead, sustainable travel must incorporate and integrate all components together, a radical transformation of the growth-centric status quo of the travel industry, in a model that promotes intentionality and prosperity for all involved in the travel experience.

 Tourism is not just a sector, but a dynamic environment in which many systems connect and interact.
 Regenerative tourism recognises its communities and places are living and complex systems; constantly interacting, evolving, self-organising, efficient, learning, and distinct.
 Regenerative tourism is a vital ontology and practical model to create abundance, balance, and conditions to support other life, resilience, and contribute to a greater system of well-being.

-Regenerative tourism is the radical evolution of sustainability, which aims to shift the tourism industries lens from an extractive model of sustaining social, ecological, cultural, and economic status quo to repairing the damage that has been done by the tourism industry.
+Regenerative tourism aims to shift the tourism industry lens from an extractive model of maintaining the social, ecological, cultural, and economic status quo, to repairing the damage that has been done by the tourism industry.
 Through courageous systems change, regenerative tourism is a process of renewal and revitalisation of local and global systems to foster thriving and interconnected systems.

 Regenerative tourism is “creating the conditions for life to continuously renew itself, to transcend into new forms, and to flourish amid ever-changing life conditions” (Hutchins and Storm, 2019) - through tourism.